How to set up your mountain bike for winter

 In the summer, you’ll be riding faster and hitting terrain harder and you’ll likely be running your rebound faster to cope with that.
 You might even have an extra bottomless token or volume spacer.
 Come winter, you might want to think about tweaking your suspension setup again.

 As we ride into the winter, typically, we slow down as the slick trails dial back the confidence a bit.
-If you’ve got your suspension set up for summer speeds, it won’t be working at its absolute best in the winter, due to the slower speed.
+If your suspension is set up for summer speeds, it won’t be working at its absolute best in the winter due to the slower speed.

-With that in mind, consider slowing down the rebound a click or two at least which will further improve grip by keeping your wheels planted to the ground.
+With that in mind, consider slowing down the rebound a click or two – which will further improve grip by keeping your wheels planted.

 Refresh your grips